 Will it be enough?
 We don’t know but we need to try.
 So far it looks as though it is flattening the curve however we don’t think our people living in locations are getting the treatment they need and therefore the country doesn’t have the correct figures.
-Maybe with the mobile clinics going out they will be diagnoses and get the treatment they need.
+Maybe with the mobile clinics going out they will be diagnosed and get the treatment they need.

 So how does this affect my family?

 - Luckily school is just the same for the homeschoolers.

 - Kyla gets her work from school via whatsapp and I think she has finally realized that homeschool is not for her 😉